Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 **Note:** If you know your SIMD intrinsics, you will notice that this is an aligned load.
 Doing aligned loads is considerably faster, that's why we want things to be 64-byte aligned, to get a speedup here.
 I know that using the unaligned version will lead to the same performance if the address happens to be aligned, but I want to be 100% sure that we are doing aligned loads because if not, something went wrong, and I prefer to crash the program if this happens.

-* Add to the group of the lhs vector and get the document id and group from lhs and rhs.
+* Add to the group of the lhs vector and get the document ID and group from lhs and rhs.
 We also get the values from rhs (similar to the naive version).

-* Intersect the lhs and rhs document id and group (similar to the naive version) using the beautiful vp2intersect and get their respective masks back.
+* Intersect the lhs and rhs document ID and group (similar to the naive version) using the beautiful vp2intersect and get their respective masks back.

 **Note:** Since all document IDs and groups in lhs/rhs are different (in increasing order), we know that the number of bits set in each mask is the same.